-If you will be working in Finland for more than a year, submit a form granted by your employer country to Kela for registration.
-Based on this form, Kela will provide you with a certificate of entitlement to treatment in public health care and reimbursements for medical care costs.
+If you will be working in Finland for more than a year, submit forms granted by your employer country to Kela for registration.
+Based on these forms, Kela will provide you with a certificate of entitlement to treatment in public health care and reimbursements for medical care costs.

 Diplomats and other foreign personnel working in foreign embassies who have arrived from outside the EU or EEA countries or Switzerland are only entitled to urgent medical care within public health care.
 They are responsible for the costs of treatment.
 An insurance company or another party, such as the foreign embassy, can reimburse the costs.